-1. Introduction
+1 Introduction

-The Amazon Basin plays an important role in the South American summer monsoon (SAMS) dynamics.
-The large area of tropical forests modulates its own hydrological regime through the maintenance of deep atmospheric convection and recirculation of precipitation (Gloor et al., 2013; Vera et al., 2006).
+The Amazon basin plays an important role in the South American summer monsoon (SAMS) dynamics.
+The large area of tropical forests modulates its own hydrological regime through the maintenance of deep atmospheric convection and recirculation of precipitation (Vera et al., 2006; Gloor et al., 2013).
 Over the western area of the basin, the Andes Mountains form a topographic barrier that produces a strong gradient in precipitation (Garreaud et al., 2009).
-The rainiest areas or "rainfall hotspots" in the Amazon Basin are found in the eastern flank of the tropical Andes (Espinoza et al., 2015).
-Seven of the 15 tributary rivers of the Amazon (the so called "white-water rivers") emerge from these mountain regions (Barthem et al., 2005).
-However, the complex topography and low density of instrumental data hinder the proper characterization of the hydroclimate variability across the region.
+The rainiest areas or "rainfall hotspot" in the Amazon basin are found in the eastern flank of the tropical Andes (Espinoza et al., 2015).
+Seven of the fifteen tributary rivers of the Amazon (the so called "white-water rivers") emerge from these mountain regions (Barthem et al., 2005).
+However, the complex topography and low density of instrumental data hinders the proper characterization of the hydroclimate variability across the region.

-Analyses of the Amazon River discharge at Óbidos (77% of total drainage) indicate that the hydrological cycle of the Amazon has been intensifying during the 1990-2010 period, with an increase in the annual amplitude and severity of extreme events in the river discharge compared to previous decades (Barichivich et al., 2018; Gloor et al., 2013).
-Precipitation data over the Amazon Basin show an upward trend in the last decades (Gloor et al., 2015), but at the same time, some extreme droughts have occurred during the years 1998 (Marengo, 2004), 2005, and 2010 (Malhi et al., 2008; Marengo et al., 2008, 2011).
-These results
+Analyses of the Amazon River discharge at Óbidos (77% of total drainage) indicate that the hydrological cycle of the Amazon has been intensifying during the 1990-2010 period, with an increase in the annual amplitude and severity of extreme events in the river discharge compared to previous decades (Gloor et al., 2013; Barichivich et al., 2018).
+Precipitation data over the Amazon basin show an upward trend in the last decades (Gloor et al., 2015) but at the same time, some extreme droughts have occurred during the years 1998 (Marengo, 2004), 2005 and 2010 (Mahli et al., 2008; Marengo et al., 2008, 2011).
+These results suggest an increase in climate variability, with increased moisture as a response to global climate change (e.g. Gloor et al., 2013), but with opposite drying trends affecting different sectors of the Amazon basin during the 21st century (Marengo et al., 2011; Fu et al., 2013).
+At regional scales, climate data from instrumental stations display complex spatio-temporal precipitation patterns.
+For example, rain-gauge stations over the equatorial Andes display different rainfall patterns than those in the southern tropical Andes (Segura et al., 2019).
+These discrepancies are in part attributed to the local variability due to the complex topography and steep climatic gradients, but also result from a scarce instrumental network and a short temporal span of satellite-based climate records.
+These limitations have resulted in different predictions and evaluations of precipitation trends, and a major challenge for climate modelling (particularly of precipitation) over the tropical Andes (Urrutia & Vuille, 2009).

-Software: V. Humanes-Fuente, A. A. Muñoz, Á. González-Reyes, J. Barichivich